AshyBoxy/oogacraft-packwiz/README.md

     - am i allowed to redistribute?
 - how do i ensure certain mod provided resource packs are enabled on new installs?
     - traditional approach was to have them enabled in the distributed options.txt...
+- a lot of mods could do with compat datapacks
+- a lot of mods could also do with compat mods
+    - e.g. space dimensions with reborn energy
+- create a custom log config to reduce log spam
+- come up with a better recipe for the orb of origins

 ## Current Issues
+errors, broken mods, etc
 - i do still want fsit
 - identity crashes when trying to open its menu
+- something seems to be breaking mipmaps for the block atlas?
+- estrogen moth elytra item model is missing
+- "Game took 144.804 seconds to start"
+- broken patchouli books:
+    - betternether
+    - extra alchemy
+- "Config file had missing entry item_quads_expansion"
+- tons of mixin refmap errors
+- "Unknown block '...' in 'matchBlocks' element '...' at index 4 in file 'minecraft:optifine/ctm/_overlays/....properties' in pack 'fabric'"

+- missing sounds:
+    - qualitysounds
+    - supplementaries
+    - unimportant but why does vanilla still log about the goat horn and goat horn breaking sound events not having sounds?
+- missing textures:
+    - create goggles
+- bad textures:
+    - create cooking (breaking mipmaps)
+        - sausage2 500x500
+        - sandwich 362x362
+        - hamburger 707x767
+- bad blockstates:
+    - missing variants:
+        - dimdoors:limbo_air
+        - itemalchemy:emc_cable
+- missing models:
+    - a lot of elytra trims
+        - i feel like this is a logic error in one of the mods

+- bad paths in resourcepacks:
+    - item alchemy references some .java files
+    - simplehats has a space in one of its filenames

+- various mods making all the trims warn about them not having layer0 textures
+    - dynamic trim also seems mad about these
+    - this could be harmless and just a result of them using 3d item models
+    - if so just disable these log messages
+- something is trying to use additional entity attributes
+- a lot of model loaders are apparently not registered?
+- invalid descriptors on some fastanim mixins?